-The results from this acquisition have been included in the Company's consolidated financial statements since the closing of the acquisition.
-Pro forma information was not presented because the effect of the acquisition was not material to the Company's consolidated financial statements.
-The goodwill associated with this acquisition is not deductible for income tax purposes.
+The results from these acquisitions have been included in the Company's consolidated financial statements since the closing of the acquisitions.
+Pro forma information was not presented because the effect of the acquisitions was not material to the Company's consolidated financial statements.
+The goodwill associated with these acquisitions is not deductible for income tax purposes.
 Direct costs related to the acquisition were recorded as General and administrative expenses as incurred.